OpenCHAMI/.github/README.md

 ## License and Copyright

+This project aims to follow the [REUSE Specification](https://reuse.software/spec-3.3/).

 By default, repositories and code under the OpenCHAMI project are distribuited under the [MIT License](LICENSE).
 More information about the MIT license can be found at [opensource.org](https://opensource.org/license/mit).

-The copyright is included in the license file.
-Unless otherwise specified, it covers all contributions to the project.
-If a copyright statement is needed for each file, it should follow the [OpenCHAMI Copyright Statement](COPYRIGHT.md):
+See [Copyright.md](https://github.com/OpenCHAMI/community/Copyright.md) in the [Community Repository](https://github.com/OpenCHAMI/community/) for detailed headers and instructions.

 `Copyright © 2025 Contributors to the OpenCHAMI Project`